joshplotkin/modeling-football-outcomes-2019/README.md

 [erd]: er_diagram.png

-### Current status
-* built model cv train/score/eval/plot scaffolding
-  * call it from repo root dir: src/model_pipeline.sh 0114_test_ou &
-  * few more TODOs
-  * need to support regression--deciding to add it in now or later
-* next step: feature engineering (some ideas below)
-* sourced and enriched most of the desired data. some remain:
-  * sourced injury data but didn't clean/incorporate
-    * incorporating will be a challenge
-    * snap counts could help find important players
-    * it will be critical to encode things like the starting QB being out
-    * __note: due to injuries and not knowing what information was available when the line opened, might need to use only the closing line and favorite__
-  * sourced play-by-play data but didn't clean/incorporate
   * don't have passing vs. running offense or defense stats
   * hope is to eventually add advanced stats
      * profootballfocus